vd437/joyl-lang/docs/getting-started.md

 ---

-2. Run Your First Joyl Program
+⭐ 2.
+Run Your First Program

-You can run .jl files using the Joyl interpreter:
+Execute a .jl file using the interpreter:

 python src/joyl.py examples/hello_world.jl

-Make sure the interpreter is located in src/joyl.py and the examples are in the examples/ folder.
+> Make sure your file path is correct.

 ---

-3. Hello World Example
+⭐ 3.
+Hello World Example

-Create a file named hello.jl with the following code:
+Create a new file hello.jl:

 print("Hello from Joyl!")